Sheet Music Notation: The Complete Beginner’s Guide

 The space in between each measure is called a ‘bar.’
 This is where you position your notes to play or your rests to pause.

-On sheet music this is represented by a series of # or b symbols appearing directly after the clef.
+This is represented by a series of # or b symbols appearing directly after the clef.

 Our example has one sharp on the F line.
 This means the key signature is G.